When Should I Replace My Running or Walking Shoes?

 - Uppers are broken down around the ankle.

-- Shows signs of unevenness when placed on flat surface.
+- Shows signs of unevenness when placed on a flat surface.

 Don’t ignore any of these signs, as they are all signs of excessive wear.
 But also keep in mind; a shoe’s lifespan can vary depending on the type of shoes, the shoe usage, surfaces on which shoes are used on, and our weight.
 Not all shoes are created equal, so shoes with an EVA midsole tend to wear down faster than shoes with a polyurethane midsole.
 Running on pavement wears down shoes faster than a track, a trail or gravel.
 A heavy runner will usually wear down their shoes faster than a lighter runner.

-How should I know if it’s time to replace my running and walking shoes?
+How should I know if it’s time to replace my running or walking shoes?

 Once your shoes are close to their end, your body may react negatively.
 Apart from the general tear, once you notice pain in your feet, knees, legs, hip and/or back, it may be time to replace your shoes.
 However, those who continue to wear their worn-out shoes despite feeling pain, and the lack of cushioning and support, become vulnerable to injury.
 If you still doubt replacing your shoes, here are two tests you may take: